-- 1) Defining statewide goals and using them as a framework for accountability. - 2) Strengthening coordination, as follows: - a) Align funding formulas with state goals, - b) Simplify articulation and transfer, - c) Improve oversight of major policy decisions, - d) Reform program approval process, and, - e) Consider regional coordination. - 3) Rebuilding state policy leadership capacity, as follows: - a) Ensure the coordinating body's independence form the executive and legislative branches and higher education segments, - b) Revise the appointment process for the coordinating body's governing board, - c) Assign clear responsibility for shepherding the public agenda, and, - d) Create a more comprehensive statewide student database.
+1) Defining statewide goals and using them as a framework for accountability.

+- 2) Strengthening coordination, as follows: - a) Align funding formulas with state goals, - b) Simplify articulation and transfer, - c) Improve oversight of major policy decisions, - d) Reform program approval process, and, - e) Consider regional coordination. - 3) Rebuilding state policy leadership capacity, as follows: - a) Ensure the coordinating body's independence form the executive and legislative branches and higher education segments, - b) Revise the appointment process for the coordinating body's governing board, - c) Assign clear responsibility for shepherding the public agenda, and, - d) Create a more comprehensive statewide student database.

 Efforts to establish state goals.
 There have been several legislative attempts to develop statewide goals.
-Current efforts include SB 721 (Lowenthal), to be heard in this Committee in June, which would establish statewide goals for guiding budget and policy decisions in higher education, require the LAO to convene a working group, as specified, to develop and recommend specific metrics for measuring progress toward these goals, and require the LAO, beginning in 2014 and as part of the annual budget process, to annually report on and present an assessment of progress toward the statewide goals and recommendations for legislative action.
-In addition, AB 2

-(Portantino, 2011), which is pending on the Senate Appropriations Suspense File, would establish an accountability framework.
+Most recent efforts include SB 721 (Lowenthal, 2012), was vetoed by Governor Brown would have established statewide goals for guiding budget and policy decisions in higher education, required the LAO to convene a working group, as specified, to develop and recommend specific metrics for measuring progress toward these goals, and required the LAO, beginning in 2014 and as part of the annual budget process, to annually report on and present an assessment of progress toward the statewide goals and recommendations for legislative action.
+Additionally, AB 2 (Portantino, 2011), was held on the Senate Appropriations Suspense File, would have established an accountability framework.

 Concerns over data storage.
 CPEC maintained significant independent student records from the public higher education segments, dating as far back as 1992 and linked across the segments via a unique student identifier.
 CCC is currently housing this database; however, federal privacy officials believe this arrangement does not comply with federal privacy laws unless CCC is designated a statewide education authority with assigned responsibility for data collection and program evaluation.
 Such designation would likely require a statutory change.
 Further, under the current arrangement access to the data is limited, since each segment has control over access to its own student records contained within the database.
 Thus, it does not appear that the current database storage is a long-term solution, and a robust, useable database is critical in order to track the state's progress in meeting its education goals.

-SB 1138 (Liu), pending in the Senate Education Committee, would require, on and after January 1, 2013, that the State Department of Education, in coordination with the State Board of Education, succeed to the data management responsibilities of CPEC with respect to the comprehensive database referenced above, as specified.
+Related legislation.
+AB 2190 (John A. Pérez, 2012), which was held on the Assembly Committee Appropriations Suspense File, was virtually identical to this measure.
+SB 1138 (Liu, 2012), which was held on the Senate Committee Appropriations Suspense File, would have required, on and after January 1, 2013, that the CDE, in coordination with the State Board of Education, succeed to the data management responsibilities of CPEC with respect to the comprehensive database referenced above, as specified.